sunjilkh/Ollama-Pdf-RAG-System-Local/README.md

 2. Create a feature branch
 3. Make your changes
 4. Add tests for new functionality
-5. Ensure all tests pass
+5. Ensure all tests pass (including performance tests)
 6. Submit a pull request

 ## 📄 License